sponugupaty/sponugupaty.github.io/_posts/2020-06-13-Behavioural.md

 - Once directionally aligned on core processes , provide opportunities to lead small to medium sized initiatives
 - Designed the onboarding experience
 - Delegate and monitor
-- How we work charter
+- How we work charter ( team charters and retrospectives )
 ### Describe a time that you exhibited leadership in your organization.
 - Found that we were in general onboarding engineers with narrow skills
 - Sometimes meant that the engineers were not effective in architectural or design discussions